Japan

 Foreign relations

 The Indo-Pacific region is a key focus for Japan’s foreign policy.
 In 2016, former Prime Minister Abe introduced Japan’s ‘Free and Open Indo-Pacific’ vision, under which Japan would support the rule of law, including by promoting freedom of navigation, free trade, economic prosperity, and peace and stability.
-Japan’s New Plan for a ‘Free and Open Indo-Pacific’ was announced in March 2023.
+Japan’s New Plan for a ‘Free and Open Indo-Pacific’ (FOIP) was announced in March 2023.
 Japan’s official development assistance (ODA) is focused in the Indo-Pacific, and in 2022 totalled USD17.5 billion, making it the third largest donor in the OECD.
 Japan’s approach to the Indo-Pacific aligns with Australia’s efforts to achieve an open, inclusive and resilient region based on agreed rules and norms.

 Each year, Japan's Ministry of Foreign Affairs produces a Diplomatic Bluebook that summarises its foreign policy over the past year.

 Japan is an active member of multilateral institutions.
-Japan was a non-permanent member of the UN Security Council in 2016-2017 and will again serve as a non-permanent member in 2023-24.
+Japan was a non-permanent member of the UN Security Council in 2016-17 and serves as a non-permanent member in 2023-24.
 Japan is the third-largest contributor to the UN budget.
 Japan has served multiple terms as a member of the UN Human Rights Council.
 While Japan's constitution limits the role of its military forces, the Japan Self-Defense Forces contribute actively to UN peacekeeping operations and disaster relief, including in the Pacific.
 In September 2015, the Diet passed security reform legislation to give the Self-Defense Forces greater flexibility to contribute to international peace and stability, including by exercising Japan's UN Charter right to collective self-defence.

 Economic overview